Norwescon 1 Program Book

 9:00 AM - Dealer Room Opens.
 Rabid collectors rush in.
 (Rooms 727/737)

-10:00 AM - Film Room Opens.
-Celluloid addicts disappear into its maw, and are never heard from again.
-(Room 747B)
+9:00 AM - Film Room Opens.
+Celluloid addicts disappear Into Its maw, and are never heard from again.
+(Room 7471)

 10:00 AM - Everything You Always Wanted To Know About Science Fiction Fandom But Were Afraid to Ask presentation.
 Clever slideshow followed by panel discussion between hardcore representatives of various fannish pursuits.
 (Indispensible for neofans yet entertaining for the rest of you).